 It is our intention to ensure that by the end of their primary education, children read fluently, with good understanding and we aim to develop a lifelong love for books and reading.
 Our aim is to ensure not only that children can read but that they do read.
 We know that if children are enthusiastic, independent readers by the time they leave primary school, and this is sustained into their teenage years, then this has a strongly positive impact on their life chances and educational success.

-We, therefore, encourage all pupils to read a wide range of genres and quality texts which are often closely linked to/with our whole school topic approach to learning.
+We, therefore, encourage all pupils to read a wide range of genres and quality texts which are sequenced on our two year rolling planning documents.
 Reading is given a high priority in our curriculum as the ability to read and understand opens up learning for children and supports all areas of school life.
 Reading in Key Stage 2 develops and extends the skills acquired in Key Stage 1.
 Children explore a wide variety of texts which are carefully matched to engage all children in all areas of their learning.
 Our key aim is to promote reading for pleasure and for children to develop the ability to make links to the wider curriculum and the world through reading.

 Provision for Reading